 - Analytical or statistical cookies: Analytical cookies are used to check the quality and effectiveness of the Website.
 For instance, we can see how many users visit the Website and which pages are visited.
 We use this information to improve our Website and Services.

 - Tracking cookies: Tracking-cookies monitor the click and surf behaviour of our visitors.
 By means of these cookies we can see whether and when you look at your profile and whether you click through to our Website.
 We may also use these cookies to show you ads based on your interests.
-For more information about cookie tracking used for advertisements customized to your interests and how you can opt-out to these cookies you can use Your Online Choices or Cookiebot.

 4. Which personal data do we collect and for what purposes do we use it?